 Making an impact

 Since its founding in 2016, the Catholic Nonviolence Initiative (CNI), a project of Pax Christi International, has significantly advanced the conversation and understanding of nonviolence and just peace in the Catholic Church and beyond.
-Here are just a few ways we’ve made an impact in four short years.
+Here are just a few ways we’ve made an impact.

 - This year has been shaped by the Covid-19 pandemic.
 Fear, anxiety and instability have grown, almost one million people worldwide have died and millions more have been infected.
 Pope Francis has been deeply affected by this global crisis, and has embraced the opportunity to guide us to a new reality of true solidarity and justice — we cannot return to the previous social systems.
 Pax Christi International and its Catholic Nonviolence Initiative has been honored to participate in the Vatican’s Covid-19 commission.
 Pax Christi International/CNI has contributed several essays on the theme of structural violences that have been exposed by Covid-19.
 Other essays will be posted as they become available.